-"The evil forces are quick to discover among the masses, persons who will do their bidding, small or great, it doesn't matter.
-If he can be used at all the Black Fraternity will find work for him to do.
-Today, in Europe, there are several dictators who are in league with these Black Forces.
+"The evil forces are quick to discover among the masses. persons who will do their bidding, small or great, it doesn't matter.
+If he can be used at all the Black Forces will find work for him to do.
+Today, in Europe, all the dictators are in league with the Black Forces.
 Their lust for power when they were one of the common herd attracted the attention of the Black Forces to them.
 Soon they became attuned to the influences of evil; the day then arrived when they could be used.
-At first they did not suspect that they were merely tools in the hands of a powerful force.
-Thev thought of themselves as clever and strong.
+At first they did not suspect that they were mere tools in the hands of a powerful force.
+They thought of themselves as clever and strong.
 When something fortunate happened while striving for power over the masses, they considered it merely a lucky break.
-But today, two out of three European dictators realize that they are but puppets of an evil force so powerful that if these dictators tried to resist the will of evil they would instantly be destroyed by the Black Forces which put them in power.
+But today, the European dictators realize that they are puppets of an evil force so powerful that if these dictators tried to resist the will of evil they would instantly be destroyed by the Black Forces which put them in power.
 They are now an integral part of it.
 The Black Forces are not disturbed at the thought that these dictator puppets might quit them; no, the dictators are the ones disturbed for fear the Black Forces will not further use their services.
-They have good reason to fear, too, for the moment evil finds someone else more suited to their purpose, present dictators will be flung aside one by one.
+They have good reason to fear, too, for the moment evil finds other human beings more suited to their purpose, present day dictators will be flung aside.

 "In America, we are fortunate not to have accepted a dictator; but there was a time when people were favorably inclined to the idea.
 The danger, however, has not passed.
 The idea of a dictator will again be insinuated into the minds of the masses by the evil forces.
-We must work hard and ardently to ment such a calamity from ever taking place.
+We must work hard and ardently to prevent such a calamity from ever taking place.

-As we advance toward August 20, 1953, the strife among masses will increase in intensity.
-This is the work of the Tak Forces.
-But not everyone will be involved in this strugis Those millions who have chosen the Westward Path are refrom the dangers of destruction.
-When the Five Departwats of Life are well developed each individual will innately our right from wrong.
-They who are representatives of the Tite Forces need not fear, for they will be well taken care of.
-Fig those who know what to expect and how to cope with each mergency as it arises, there is nothing to fear.
-They are right with the White Forces and will definitely know how poutwit tomorrow today.
-Remember that the purpose of this mehour' period is to rid the world of all evil influence and main it a fit place for the regenerated race; a place where all zzn's material needs can be quickly materialized; a place where each person will constantly improve in his efforts to become a greater and still greater being.
+"As we advance toward August 20, 1953, the strife among the masses will increase in intensity.
+This is the work of the Black Forces.
+But not everyone will be involved in this strug-Those millions who have chosen the 'Westward Path' gle. are safe from the dangers of destruction.
+When the Five Departments of Life are well developed each individual will innately know right from wrong.
+They who are representatives of the White Forces need not fear, for they will be well taken care of.
+For those who know what to expect and how to cope with each emergency as it arises, there is nothing to fear.
+They are working with the White Forces and will definitely know how to Outwit Tomorrow today.
+Remember that the purpose of this 'one-hour' period is to rid the world of much evil influence and make it a fit place to regenerate the race; a place where each person will constantly improve in his efforts to become a greater and still greater being.